UPDATE – JANUARY 2026:

 The draft regulations aim to balance consumer empowerment through transparency with businesses’ ability to leverage ADMT for beneficial purposes.
 As the inaugural state privacy agency in the U.S., the CPPA seeks broad public input on these intricate issues at the crossroads of technology, business, and consumer rights.
 It’s important to note that these draft regulations may undergo substantial changes before finalization.
 Concurrently, the CPPA will consider risk assessment requirements during its board meeting on December 8.
 The CPPA has had a busy year discussing AI-related topics, including cybersecurity audits.

-For companies navigating the potential impact of this regulation and others globally, BABL AI‘s team of audit experts is ready to provide valuable insights and assistance.
+You might be navigating the potential impact of this regulation and others globally.
+Hence, BABL AI’s team of audit experts is ready to provide valuable insights and assistance.